SitramSoft/HomeLab/README.md

 ### Proxmox - UPS monitoring software

-In order to communicate with existing [ups](https://www.cyberpower.com/eu/ro/product/sku/cp1500epfclcd) I use the business version of the monitoring software offered by CyberPower called **CyberPower Panel Business V4**.
+In order to communicate with existing [ups](https://www.cyberpower.com/eu/ro/product/sku/cp1500epfclcd), I use the business version of the monitoring software offered by CyberPower called `CyberPower Panel Business V4`.

 Download and install the latest 64bit version for Linux of [CyberPower Panel Business V4](https://www.cyberpowersystems.com/products/software/power-panel-business/).
 At the time this document was written the latest version was 4.7.0.
 The download link and the name of the script might change.